10 Most Underrated Guitarists of the ‘80s Glam-Metal Era

 Stryper was a Christian metal band who dressed like bumblebees.
 They hit it big in the later part of the ‘80s with a few sticky-sweet power ballads.
 But, especially in their earlier days, they also produced some fairly heavy stuff.
 They may have been sending out a Christian message, but the music was metal through and through.
 Oz Fox was an amazing guitarist, and really stood out among his contemporaries.
 Together with front-man Michael Sweet they made up a formidable guitar duo.

 Stryper Still Rocks!

 Doubtless, there were some Extreme fans in the early ‘90s who never even realized they were a heavy rock band.
 With tunes like Hole Hearted, and their number-one hit More than Words, all done acoustically, it’s no wonder.
 They were one of the most visible, and most successful, bands leading up to the grunge explosion.
 But Bettencourt’s tone, rhythm playing and searing lead runs on songs like Warheads showed what this guy was really capable of.

 Vito Bratta of White Lion

 Honestly, if I had to vote one guy the most underrated guitar player in rock history, it might be Vito Bratta.
-White Lion’s pop vibe, radio-friendly style and pretty-boy looks launched them to the top in the late-‘80s, but Bratta’s playing was the backbone of it all.
+White Lion’s pop vibe, radio-friendly style, and pretty-boy look launched them to the top in the late-‘80s, but Bratta’s playing was the backbone of it all.